-Normally you should clean tiles with water and vinegar once a week to keep them clean, but you can also use other ways to clean them.
+People will suggest that you can clean tiles with water and sponge once a week to keep them shining, but we’d say there are many other ways that you can try.

-Here are some simple and easy floor tiles cleaning methods that’ll surely help you make your tile floor look new again.
+Here are some simple tile grout cleaning hacks that’ll help you make your tiled floor and walls look new again.

-With hundreds of floor tiles cleaners available in the market, choosing the right one that suits your floor is highly important.
-In case you are looking for some homemade tiles cleaner, white vinegar mixed with warm water is one of the safest and best to clean dirt and grime building up over tiled floors.
+White vinegar mixed with warm water is one of the safest and best ways to clean dirt and grime building up over tiled floors and walls.

-How to Clean Floor Tiles Using Bleach/Hydrogen Peroxide
+How to Clean Tile Grout Using Bleach/Hydrogen Peroxide

-All you need is to spray some Hydrogen Peroxide paste over the tiles and let it sit for a couple of hours.
-Later scrub and clean it off with a brush and mop with a wet cloth to leave your floor look sparkling.
+Begin with spraying a small quantity of Hydrogen Peroxide solution over the tiles and let it sit for a couple of hours.
+Later scrub it with a brush and clean it off with a mop or wet cloth and restore the sparkling clean look of your floor.

-Adding baking soda to the solution will further improve the cleaning capacity without causing damage to the tile surface.
-The combination of baking soda and Hydrogen Peroxide is very effective and is perfect for removing old stains from tiles.
+Adding baking soda to the solution will further improve the cleaning performance without causing any damage to the tile surface.
+The combination of baking soda and Hydrogen Peroxide is very effective and is perfect for removing old stains.

 How to Remove Oil Stains from Tiles